PoisotLab/ms_betacov_mapping/README.md

-additive mapping of zoonotic risk components, which reveals extreme heterogeneity of risk at the global scale; furthermore, we identify the Amazon and South-Eastern Asia as hotspots of phylogenetic distinctiveness of betacoronaviruses; surprisingly, current data suggest that viral sharing between hosts in high in the Amazon and low in South-Eastern Asia, which has the potential to result in different evolutionary dynamics between these two regions.
+additive mapping of zoonotic risk components, which reveals extreme heterogeneity of risk at the global scale; furthermore, we identify the Amazon and South-Eastern Asia as hotspots of phylogenetic distinctiveness of betacoronaviruses [@Anthony2017GloPat]; surprisingly, current data suggest that viral sharing between hosts in high in the Amazon and low in South-Eastern Asia, which has the potential to result in different evolutionary dynamics between these two regions.

 # Methods